vectara/vectara-ingest/crawlers/CRAWLERS.md

 ```

 The website crawler indexes the content of a given web site.
 It supports two modes for finding pages to crawl (defined by `pages_source`):
-1. `sitemap`: in this mode the crawler retrieves the sitemap of the target websites (`urls`: list of URLs) and indexes all the URLs listed in each sitemap.
+1. `sitemap`: in this mode the crawler retrieves the sitemap for each of the target websites (specificed in the `urls` parameter) and indexes all the URLs listed in each sitemap.
 Note that some sitemaps are partial only and do not list all content of the website - in those cases, `crawl` may be a better option.
-2. `crawl`: in this mode the crawler starts from the homepage and crawls the website, following links no more than `max_depth`
+2. `crawl`: in this mode for each url specified in `urls`, the crawler starts there and crawls the website recursively, following links no more than `max_depth`.

 The `extraction` parameter defines how page content is extracted from URLs.
 1. The default (and better) option is `playwright` which results in using [playwright](https://playwright.dev/) to render the page content including JS and then extracting the HTML.
 2. The other option is `pdf` which means the target URL is rendered into a PDF document, which is then uploaded to Vectara.
-This is the preferred method as the rendering operation is helpful to extract any text that may be due to Javascript or other scriping execution.

 Other parameters:
 - `delay` specifies the number of seconds to wait between consecutive requests to avoid rate limiting issues.
-- `pos_regex` defines one or more (optional) regex expressions defining URLs to match for inclusion
+- `pos_regex` defines one or more (optional) regex expressions defining URLs to match for inclusion.
-- `neg_regex` defines one or more (optional) regex expressions defining URLs to match for exclusion
+- `neg_regex` defines one or more (optional) regex expressions defining URLs to match for exclusion.

-`ray_workers`, if it exists, defines the number of ray workers to use for parallel processing. ray_workers=0 means dont use Ray. ray_workers=-1 means use all cores available.
+`ray_workers`, if defined, specifies the number of ray workers to use for parallel processing. ray_workers=0 means dont use Ray. ray_workers=-1 means use all cores available.
 Note that ray with docker does not work on Mac M1/M2 machines.

 ### Database crawler